ory/sdk/clients/client/go/docs/SettingsFlow.md

 ### NewSettingsFlow

-`func NewSettingsFlow(expiresAt time.Time, id string, identity Identity, issuedAt time.Time, requestUrl string, state interface{}, type_ string, ui UiContainer, ) *SettingsFlow`
+`func NewSettingsFlow(expiresAt time.Time, id string, identity Identity, issuedAt time.Time, requestUrl string, state SettingsFlowState, type_ string, ui UiContainer, ) *SettingsFlow`

 NewSettingsFlow instantiates a new SettingsFlow object This constructor will assign default values to properties that have it defined,